Pete Thomas (American football)

-Early years
+Early life

 Thomas was born on October 11, 1991, in San Diego, California.
 He was a three-year starter, three-year captain, four-year letterman and two-time team MVP as a quarterback for the Valhalla High School Norsemen of El Cajon, California.

 He was on the varsity team his freshman year.
-He also played outside linebacker as a freshman.
+Thomas also played outside linebacker as a freshman.
 He recorded over 1,900 passing yards, eight passing touchdowns, three rushing touchdowns and one receiving touchdown his sophomore season in 2007.
 He earned CalHiSports.com Second Team Sophomore All-State accolades.
 He was also named Second Team All-East County by EastCountySports.com.

 Thomas played in 13 games his junior year in 2008, throwing for over 3,100 yards, 28 touchdowns and five interceptions as he helped the Norsemen advancing to the CIF San Diego Section final held at Qualcomm Stadium, where the team lost to eventual Division II state bowl champion Cathedral.
 Valhalla finished the year with an 11–2 win–loss record.
 Thomas earned First Team All-Grossmont South League, Grossmont South League Offensive Player of the Year, First Team San Diego Section All-CIF, and All-State honors.
 He was also named both First Team All-East County and the East County Co-Offensive Player of the Year by EastCountySports.com.

 He appeared in 11 games as a senior in 2009, passing for 2,392 yards and 24 touchdowns with six interceptions as the Norseman won their first Grossmont South League title in school history, and advanced to the first round of the CIF Division II state playoffs.
-He earned First Team All-Grossmont South League, Grossmont South League Co-Offensive Player of the Year, First Team San Diego Section All-CIF, and All-State honors.
+Thomas earned First Team All-Grossmont South League, Grossmont South League Co-Offensive Player of the Year, First Team San Diego Section All-CIF, and All-State honors.
 He was named both First Team All-East County and the East County Co-Offensive Player of the Year by EastCountySports.com.
 He was also a finalist for the KUSI Silver Pigskin, which is awarded to the best high school football player in the San Diego Section.
 Thomas played in the Offense-Defense All-American Bowl on January 2, 2010.
 He was named the Offense-Defense CCN Scholar Athlete of the Year.
 He also received two points in the 2010 Best of the West voting but was not selected to the team.